 We commit to bringing justice the oppressed involved in sex trafficking by writing and petitioning support for state policies and legislation.
 We provide comprehensive research, assist advocacy initiatives to strengthen trafficking laws, and build better policies to protect victims and prosecute traffickers, buyers, and facilitators.Our team authored and lobbied for thirty-one legislative changes, all of which are now in effect.
-Due to these legislative efforts proposed and pushed by our legislative supporters and partners throughout the state, in November 2013, Tennessee was recognized as earning the highest score on the Protected Innocence Challenge of Shared Hope International.
-You can read more about their legislation efforts and our score here.
+Due to these legislative efforts proposed and pushed by our legislative supporters and partners throughout the state, in November 2018, Tennessee was recognized as earning the highest score on the Protected Innocence Challenge of Shared Hope International.

 Lives Worth Saving